 Spaying your female guinea pig is definitely recommended.
 If she is living with a male, this will ensure population control and prevent multiple litters of guinea pigs.
 Besides preventing babies, females often develop uterine and ovarian issues, including various cancers, and having your female spayed can prevent these issues.
 Sometimes the uterus and ovaries can be removed even after the problem has been discovered but other times cancer has already spread to other parts of the body, rendering it untreatable.
 A complete ovariohysterectomy can be performed by your exotics vet on your guinea pig to prevent uterine and ovarian diseases, just as it would in a dog or cat.
 This can be done after the guinea pig is 6 months old.
 While some guinea pig owners are not able to justify the cost of the procedure, others see the great benefit to having their guinea pigs longer and not having to pay for emergency treatment when they notice their pig is sick.

 Guinea pigs are sensitive to cold air drafts and can easily develop an upper respiratory infection—or worse, pneumonia.
 They can even get Bordetella bronchiseptica from your dog, cat, or pet rabbit.
-Take notice of your guinea pig's cage location.
-Keep them away from drafts, open doors, and open windows.
+Take notice of your guinea pig's cage location and be sure to keep them away from drafts, open doors, and open windows.
 This simple act will help decrease the likelihood of them getting a respiratory infection.
-Also wash your hands after handling other animals (guinea pigs at pet stores, your dog or cat if they are coughing or sneezing, and even your rabbit) prior to handling your guinea pig.
-And if you or your family is feeling ill, it's best to keep your germs to yourself.
+Wash your hands after handling other animals, including guinea pigs at pet stores, your dog or cat if they are coughing or sneezing, and even your rabbit.
+If you or your family are feeling ill, it's best to keep your germs to yourself.

 More commonly referred to as bladder stones, uroliths often form in the bladder of pet guinea pigs.
-They cause pain and discomfort.
-You may also notice that the urine is often bloody due to the irritation the stone causes.
-If you notice infrequent urination or bloody urine, call your veterinarian right away.
-They will need to do some tests to determine the cause.
+They cause pain and discomfort in your pet and you may also notice that their urine is often bloody due to the irritation the stone causes.
+If you notice infrequent urination or bloody urine, call your veterinarian right away and they will do some tests to determine the cause.
 Bladder stones are often found on radiographs being taken for a diagnosis of ileus and must be surgically removed.

 Guinea pig ailments can be hard to diagnose.
 The best way to keep your guinea pig healthy is to keep a close watch on your pet.
 Make sure it is eating and defecating, wash your hands before and after handling, freeze your pet's bedding and food before use, and keep it away from drafts.
-These actions will help you prevent the bulk of the most commonly seen guinea pig diseases.
-There are of course numerous other diseases that affect guinea pigs.
+These actions will help you prevent the bulk of the most commonly seen diseases, though there are of course numerous other diseases that affect guinea pigs.
 To rule out anything else or to look for internal issues, an annual physical examination with your exotics vet is always recommended.